 The President delegates the job of prosecuting federal crimes to U.S. Attorneys throughout the country.
 U.S. Attorneys generally have authority to prosecute crimes in a specific region of the country (usually tied to a federal district court) and the top U.S. Attorney of that region hires a staff of Assistant U.S. Attorneys to carry out the day-to-day operations of the office.

 You should hire an attorney as soon as you are aware that you are under investigation for a federal criminal offense.
 The sooner you contact us, the sooner you will be able to fully understand what steps to take next in defending yourself, and the sooner we will be able to begin crafting your defense strategy.
 The sooner we are able to begin working for you, the better off your defense will be.

 The federal sentencing guidelines are rules that federal district court judges use to determine a range of punishment for people who have been convicted of federal crimes.
 The United States Sentencing Guidelines Manual contains the rules that the judges use.
 There are many factors that the sentencing guidelines take into account, including the nature of the federal criminal offense, details about the particular offense like the amount of money involved, the role of the person who was convicted and person’s criminal record (in state and federal courts).
 The sentencing guidelines are not mandatory, but federal judges use them as tools to determine an appropriate sentence.

-If you have specific questions about a plea bargain that was offered to you, please do not hesitate to contact us for a free consultation at (888) 239-9305.
+If you have specific questions about a plea bargain that was offered to you, please do not hesitate to contact us at (888) 239-9305.
 If your current attorney is recommending that you accept a plea bargain, but you want a second opinion, please reach out.
 You should never accept a plea bargain unless you are comfortable with it and completely understand your options and all of the potential consequences.